What are Provision and Reserve?

 Reserves are also classified as revenue and capital reserves according to the nature of the profit out of which they are created.

 Revenue reserves are created from revenue profits that arise out of the normal operating activities of the business and are otherwise freely available for distribution as dividends.
 Examples of revenue reserves are:

 • Workmen compensation fund;

 • Debenture redemption reserve;

-(b) Capital reserves: Capital reserves are created out of capital profits that do not arise from normal operating activities.
-Such reserves are not available for distribution as dividend.
+Capital reserves are created out of capital profits that do not arise from normal operating activities.
+Such reserves are not available for distribution as dividends.
 These reserves can be used for writing off capital losses or issue of bonus shares in the case of a company.
 Examples of capital profits, which are treated as capital reserves, whether transferred as such or not, are :

 • Premium on issue of shares or debenture.

 • Profit on sale of fixed assets.

 • Profit on revaluation of fixed assets & liabilities.

 • Profits before incorporation.